Brighton Toy and Model Museum: Partnerships

-Heritage Lottery Funded projects
+Projects

+Trafalgar Street Regeneration Project (fundraising stage)

+The project aims to improve the museum's exterior wall and the station bridge underside with new lighting and signage, and by removing modern brick infill and replacing it with ornamental glasswork more similar to the appearance of the arches in the 1920s/1930s.
+Work on one arch (the museum entrance) is currently scheduled for late 2025.

-"Toys in the Community" oral history project, 2014–16
+"Toys in the Community" oral history project (2014–16)

 A 2014 grant from the Heritage Lottery Fund supported "Toys in the Community: Valuing memories of dolls, teddy bears and construction toys", a two-year community outreach and oral history project.

-Frank Hornby 150th anniversary project, 2012–2013
+Frank Hornby 150th anniversary project (2012–2013)

 A 2012 grant from the Heritage Lottery Fund helped the museum to coordinate, publicise and organise celebrations and events during 2013 to mark the 150th anniversary of the birth of Frank Hornby.

 The grant funded an expansion of the Museum's online coverage of Meccano, Hornby trains and Dinky Toys, a public wifi access point, and the installation and ongoing development of a touchscreen information system to allow members of the public to retrieve information on exhibits from around the museum.

-The Brighton Toy and Model Index

-The Brighton Toy and Model Index (ISSN 2399-1798) is an online resource on toys and models made up until around 1960, maintained and updated by the museum.
-The "Index" runs on the MediaWiki platform, and as of March 2018 has over seven thousand content pages and a similar number of images.

-History

-History of the building

-The arches were built shortly after the 1841 railway station to support the station forecourt, with the space used to store beer barrels for a brewery, with the current museum entrance housing four dray horses and a corn storage silo.
-The structure is also one of a number of buildings in Brighton that are reputed to be haunted.

-The space was acquired and renovated by the trust in 1990.